Galaxy dynamics, gravitational Vlasov-Poisson system, Landau damping, and scattering theory: Introduction

-We consider the case of planar symmetry, that is somehow simpler, to concentrate on the main aspects of our method.
-Note, however, that our method also applies in the case of spherical symmetry.
-Actually, our results also hold for spherical symmetry.
-In fact, our method in stationary scattering theory is general and it can be used for other problems, like, for example, the plasma physics case.
 Stationary scattering theory is a powerful method that has been used in many problems in mathematical physics.
-See, for example, \cite{aw}, \cite{rs3}, \cite{rw91}, \cite{ya}, \cite{ya1}, and the references quoted there.
+See, for example, \cite{aw}, \cite{kur}, \cite{rs4}, \cite{rs3}, \cite{rw91}, \cite{ya} and the references quoted there.
 It appears that it is in this paper where stationary scattering theory is used in galactic dynamics for the first time.